 Administering any of our products or potential products may produce undesirable side effects, also known as adverse effects.
 Toxicities and adverse effects that we have observed in preclinical studies for some compounds in a particular research and development program may occur in preclinical studies or clinical trials of other compounds from the same program.
 Such toxicities or adverse effects could delay or prevent the filing of an IND (or a foreign equivalent) with respect to such products or potential products or cause us to cease clinical trials with respect to any drug candidate.
-In clinical trials, administering any of our products or product candidates to humans may produce adverse effects.
-These adverse effects could interrupt, delay or halt clinical trials of our product candidates and could result in the FDA or other regulatory authorities denying approval of our products or product candidates for any or all targeted indications.
+In clinical trials, administering any of our product or product candidates to humans may produce adverse effects.
+These adverse effects could interrupt, delay or halt clinical trials of our products and product candidates and could result in the FDA or other regulatory authorities denying approval of our products or product candidates for any or all targeted indications.
 The FDA, other regulatory authorities, our collaboration or development partners or we may suspend or terminate clinical trials at any time.
-Even if one or more of our product candidates were approved for sale, the occurrence of even a limited number of toxicities or adverse effects when used in large populations may cause the FDA to impose restrictions on, or stop, the further marketing of such drugs.
-Indications of potential adverse effects or toxicities that may occur in clinical trials and that we believe are not significant during the course of such clinical trials may actually turn out later to constitute serious adverse effects or toxicities when a drug has been used in large populations or for extended periods of time.
-Any failure or significant delay in completing preclinical studies or clinical trials for our product candidates, or in receiving and maintaining regulatory approval for the sale of any drugs resulting from our product candidates, may severely harm our reputation and business.
+Even if one or more of our product candidates were approved for sale, the occurrence of even a limited number of toxicities or adverse effects or toxicities that may occur in clinical trials and that we believe are not significant during the course of such clinical trials may actually turn out later to constitute serious adverse effects or toxicities when a drug has been used in large populations or for extended periods of time.
+Any failure or significant delay in completing preclinical studies, may severely harm our reputation and business.